 Portland: Land of hipsters, fixies and some super spas that dissolve all traces of city stressors.
 Whether you’re looking for a day of indulgence or a hit and run to get the kinks worked out, there’s no shortage of urban sanctuaries.
-Here’s a look at some of the best spots for wellness treatments that have more than massage in mind.
+Here’s a look at some of the best spots for wellness treatments (like massage) in Portland.

 But my all time favourite massage spot in Portland is Knot Springs.
 Touted as a social club for wellness lovers, it actually walks the talk.

-Situated steps away from Burnside Bridge, Knot Springs’ floor to ceiling windows deliver sparkling views of the Willamette River and downtown.
-In addition to the spa (which we’ll get into in a sec), it sports a full service gym with weights, personal trainers, barre, yoga, HIT and TRX.
-After working out, you can hit the springs.
+Situated steps away from Burnside Bridge, Knot Springs’ floor to ceiling windows deliver sparkling views of the Willamette River and downtown Portland.
+In addition to the spa (which we’ll get into in a sec), Knot Springs sports a full service gym with weights, personal trainers, barre, yoga, HIIT and TRX.
+After working out, you can hit their luxe spa pools.

 You can buy a day pass for the pools, but it’s not all day.
 You’ll get two hours, which I thought wouldn’t be enough time, but it was longer than I needed.
-Bizarrely, my favourite part of accessing the springs was their complimentary pandan water.
+Bizarrely, my favourite thing at this spa was their complimentary pandan water.
 So good!
 They also served up a signature blend tea from The Jasmine Pearl Tea Company that was divine.

 In addition to massage, they offer facials and foot rubs.
 With the facials, they use Laurel Whole Plant Organics, which smells quite earthy.